vuejs/vuex/docs/en/installation.md

 ### Promise

 Vuex requires [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Using_promises).
-If your supporting browsers do not implement Promise (e.g. IE), you can use a polyfill library such as [es6-promise](https://github.com/stefanpenner/es6-promise).
+If your supporting browsers do not implement Promise (e.g. IE), you can use a polyfill library, such as [es6-promise](https://github.com/stefanpenner/es6-promise).

 You can include it via CDN: